 Occidental's Elk Hills operations exemplify the company's focus on acquiring large, long-lived properties and applying advanced recovery techniques to increase production in these mature fields.

-Located in the southern portion of the San Joaquin Valley, Elk Hills – the former U.S. National Strategic Petroleum Reserve – is one of the largest oil and natural gas fields in the United States.
+Located in the southern portion of the San Joaquin Valley, Elk Hills – the former U.S. Naval Petroleum Reserve – is one of the largest oil and natural gas fields in the United States.
 Occidental's majority interest in the Elk Hills Field anchors Occidental's position as California's largest producer of natural gas and largest oil and gas producer on a gross-operated barrel of oil equivalent (BOE) basis.

 Occidental purchased the Department of Energy's interest in the Elk Hills Field from the U.S. government in 1998.
 Since the purchase, cumulative production from the Elk Hills Unit and other acquisitions in adjacent areas is over 515 million net BOE as of year-end 2013, from both conventional and unconventional resources.
 The Elk Hills Field has a large portfolio of exploration and development opportunities to be exploited in the future.